punal100/P_MiniFootball/UI_WIDGETS.md

 | **Fill Screen** | WBP matches the selected Screen Size preset        |
 | **Screen Size** | Dropdown with common resolutions (1920×1080, etc.) |

-**This sets the design canvas size for your WBP** - it does NOT have anchors because it's the root widget.
+This sets the design canvas size for your WBP.
+It does NOT have anchors because it's the root widget.

 ---